jsdelivrbot/CPlusPlusFundamentals/17. STL-fundamentals/slides/README.md

 null

 <!-- attr: { hasScriptWrapper:true, showInPresentation:true, class:'slide-section' } -->
 # Stacks

 <!-- attr: { hasScriptWrapper:true, showInPresentation:true } -->
 # The Stack ADT
 - LIFO (Last In First Out) structure
-- Elements inserted (push) at “top”
+- Elements inserted (push) at "top"
-- Elements removed (pop) from “top”
+- Elements removed (pop) from "top"
 - Useful in many situations
-  - E.g. theexecution stackof the program
+  - E.g. the execution stack of the program
 - Can be implemented in several ways
   - Statically (using array)
   - Dynamically (linked implementation)